Éric Batinga

-Éric Aimé Batinga (born 8 April 1989) is a footballer who plays as a right back for Equatorial Guinean league club Deportivo Niefang.

-Born in Cameroon, he was a member, as a naturalized citizen, of the Equatorial Guinea national team.
+Éric Aimé Batinga (born 8 April 1989) is a footballer who plays as a right back.
+Born in Cameroon, he played for the Equatorial Guinea national team.

 Career

 Batinga was a member of the Deportivo Mongomo's squad in the 2011 CAF Champions League.

 International career

 Batinga made his debut with the Equatoguinean national team on 29 March 2011, when he played a friendly match against Gambia.